swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 }

 let naiveIdentifiables: [Identifiable] ❌
-// The compiler doesn't currently allow that;
+// The compiler doesn't currently allow that.
-// so we work around that by creating a
+// So, we work around that by creating a
 // custom existential type: `AnyIdentifiable`.